 - Directory sites – There are various sites you can use to gain exposure, a great way to garner attention in different communities.

-- Contact traditional media outlets – Reach out to newspapers, radio stations, television stations etc.
+- Contact traditional media outlets – Reach out to newspapers, radio stations, TV stations, etc.

-- Put it on Packaging materials – Add a sticker or note with the physical products your company delivers.
+- Put it on Packaging materials – Add a sticker or note with the physical products you deliver.